 Size of the building

 Size matters especially in rebuilding costs.
 The cost of rebuilding a large building is much higher compared to smaller ones.
-Higher rebuilding costs need higher policy limits which will reflect in your premium rates.
+In fact, higher rebuilding costs need higher policy limits which will reflect in your premium rates.

 Age of the building

 Older buildings tend to have more structural problems than newer ones.
 Structural repairs are most likely in older buildings, therefore, it increases the business owner’s risk for filing claims.
-Insurance companies raise premium rates to prepare for possible property claims.
+Similarly, insurance companies raise premium rates to prepare for possible property claims.

 Construction materials used

 Buildings made out of fireproof construction materials like bricks have a lower risk of fire.
 Buildings equipped with fire-resistant interior doors, floors, and walls are also a plus.
-Properties with low associated risk have lower insurance premiums.
+Moreover, properties with low associated risks have lower insurance premiums.

 Installation of new electrical, plumbing, and HVAC system

 Buildings with new electrical wiring lower the chances of property catching fire.
-A new plumbing system lowers the risk of water damage.
-A new HVAC system prevents carbon monoxide poisoning.
-System upgrades lower the chances of filing claims.
-An insured with less possibility of claims usually gets lower premium rates.
+Likewise, a new plumbing system lowers the risk of water damage.
+Moreover, a new HVAC system prevents carbon monoxide poisoning.
+In addition, system upgrades lower the chances of filing claims.
+Furthermore, an insured with less possibility of claims usually gets lower premium rates.

 The type of business industry you are in plays a huge part in the cost of commercial property premiums.
-Restaurants, healthcare facilities, and auto repair shops have a higher risk for fire.
-Manufacturing and processing factories are prone to equipment and tool damage.
-Retail and convenience stores have the highest cases of theft and break-ins.
-Insurance companies take into consideration the level of risks of those who will occupy the building.
+In the same way, restaurants, healthcare facilities, and auto repair shops have a higher risk of fire.
+In addition, manufacturing and processing factories are prone to equipment and tool damage.
+Moreover, retail and convenience stores have the highest cases of theft and break-ins.
+Furthermore, insurance companies take into consideration the level of risk of those who will occupy the building.